Page 7.16 ( 16698)

 --The difference between day and night IFR is very subtle.

---Night can suck a pilot into a situation from which there is no back door.
+--Night can suck a pilot into a situation from which there is

 --Fuel availability at night is different than during the day.